google/oboe/docs/FullGuide.md

 When a stream is disconnected, it has the state "Disconnected" and calls to `write()` or other functions will return `Result::ErrorDisconnected`.
 When a stream is disconnected, all you can do is close it.

-If you need to be informed when an audio device is disconnected, write a class which extends `AudioStreamCallback` and implements one of the following methods:
+If you need to be informed when an audio device is disconnected, write a class which extends `AudioStreamCallback` and then register your class using `builder.setCallback(yourCallbackClass)`.
+If you register a callback, then it will automatically close the stream in a separate thread.
+Note that registering this callback will enable callbacks for both data and errors.
+So `onAudioReady()` will be called.
+See the "high priority callback" section below.

+Your callback can implement the following methods:

 * `onErrorBeforeClose(stream, error)` - called when the stream has been stopped but not yet closed, so you can still query the stream for its properties (e.g. for number of underruns).
+You can also inform any other threads that may be calling the stream to stop doing so.
 * `onErrorAfterClose(stream, error)` - called when the stream has been closed by Oboe so the stream cannot be referenced.

-Register your class using `builder.setCallback(yourCallbackClass)`.

 The `onError*()` methods will be called in a new thread created by Oboe just for this callback.
 So you can safely open a new stream in the `onErrorAfterClose()` method.
 Note that if you open a new stream it might have different characteristics than the original stream (for example framesPerBurst).